Rhonda K. Lewis, Ph.D., M.P.H.

 Associate Director of Student Involvement

 Chelsea Redger-Marquardt is the Associate Director of Student Involvement.
 Currently, she coordinates the university service-learning efforts in collaboration with Dr. Rhonda Lewis.
-She teaches service-learning courses in the Dorothy and Bill Cohen Honors College in connect with the university Alternative Breaks program.
-She will complete her Doctorate in Educational Leadership in the College of Applied Studies at Wichita State University in May 2019.
+She teaches service-learning courses in the Dorothy and Bill Cohen Honors College in connection with the university Alternative Breaks program.
 Her research interest included service-learning in immersive service, student identity construction and sensemaking through service-learning participation, and examining dominant and unfamiliar narratives related to privilege and social cause service based focuses.

-Chelsea received her Bachelor of Science degree in Political Science and Sociology from Emporia State University and her Masters of Science in College Student Affairs from St. Cloud State University.
+Chelsea received her Bachelor of Science degree in Political Science and Sociology from Emporia State University, her Masters of Science in College Student Affairs from St. Cloud State University, and her Doctoral Degree from Wichita State University in Educational Leadership.

 Michelle Wallace, MPAS, PA-C